mendix/docs/content/en/docs/developerportal/deploy/mendix-cloud-deploy/environments-details.md

 ## 9 Services Tab{#services}

-You can enable and disable [App Services](/appstore/app-services/) for individual environments of your app.
-The service you want to enable must have been enabled for the app by the Technical Contact for the app (see [Services](/developerportal/deploy/environments/#services) in the *Environments* documentation).
+You can enable and disable custom services for individual environments of your app.
+The service you want to enable must have been enabled for the app by its Technical Contact (see [Services](/developerportal/deploy/environments/#services) in the *Environments* documentation).

 The change will be made the next time the app is started.